TZstatsADS/fall2022-project4-proj4-group2/README.md

 Shuangxian Li: She implented to A1 (LFR) and tried to  reduce the training time on a small training set in order to get good result.
 She also implemented the algorithms described in the Maximizing fairness under accuracy constraints (gamma and Fine-gamma) and participate in doing presentaion file.

-Yudan Zhang: implemented A1 (LFR) algorithm, edited final LFR algorithm file, organized & edited Github files, researched on LFR, assisted in PPT & actively participated in group meetings.
+Yudan Zhang: Assisted in the implement of the initial version of A1 (LFR) algorithm, improved the final LFR algorithm, organized & edited Github files, researched on LFR & assisted in PPT.

 Weijia Wang: Researched and helped to write the initial version of A1 (LFR) algorithm.
 Implemented the algorithm and helped to debug.
 Edited readme file, uploaded and organized files in GitHub repo.